 The final grade will be weighted average: 10% class attendance and participation, 45% laboratory exercises, 45% final exam.
 The number-to-letter grade mapping will be done as indicated in the table below:

 In general, no incomplete grades (“IU” or “I”) will be given.
 However, in special circumstances that are truly beyond your control and justify incomplete grade, we will follow the university policy on incomplete grades, available here.

 This course does not rely on a textbook, as all available textbooks are simply obsolete.
 If you insist on having a textbook, the following can complement the lectures' content:

 Additionally, several research papers may be referenced during the course.

-If you have any disability that requires reasonable accommodations to enable you to participate in this course, please contact the Office of Accessibility Resources, 25 Capen Hall, Phone: (716) 645-2608, and also the instructor of this course.
-The office will provide you with information and review appropriate arrangements for reasonable accommodations.
-In case you require accommodations, you must inform your instructor at the beginning of the course!
+If you have any disability which requires reasonable accommodations to enable you to participate in this course, please contact the Office of Accessibility Resources in 60 Capen Hall, 716-645-2608 and also the instructor of this course during the first week of class.
+The office will provide you with information and review appropriate arrangements for reasonable accommodations, which can be found on the web at: http://www.buffalo.edu/studentlife/who-we-are/departments/accessibility.html.